Compute Compound Annual Growth Rate, or use reverse CAGR to find initial/final value. Perfect for mutual funds, stocks, and long-term planning.

 Example: A mutual fund NAV was ₹100 on Jan 1, 2019, and ₹180 on Jan 1, 2024 (5 years).
 CAGR = (180/100)^(1/5)-1 = 12.5%.
 That's the annualized return.
 For SIP, use XIRR or our dedicated SIP calculator.

-Mutual fund houses and research platforms (like Morningstar, Value Research) display 1-year, 3-year, 5-year returns as CAGR.
+Mutual fund houses and research platforms display 1-year, 3-year, 5-year returns as CAGR.
 This standardization allows investors to compare funds across categories.
-For example, a large-cap fund with a 5-year CAGR of 14% outperforms a mid-cap fund with 12%, but you must also consider risk.
-When you see “how to calculate cagr in mutual fund”, remember that it’s the same formula but applied to NAVs.
-Always use point-to-point returns for the exact period.
+When you see "how to calculate cagr in mutual fund", remember that it's the same formula but applied to NAVs.

 Example 1: Stock Portfolio